GitTypo3Org/TeamsDocumentation/README.rst

 Installing Ansible
 ------------------

-Ansible is needed on a so-called "Control Machine"; that is, a computer that will control the Pootle server.
+Ansible is needed on a so-called "Control Machine"; that is, a computer that will control the Sphinx server.
 This is typically your personal computer.

 We will install Ansible from source since this is the recommended method.
 Just pick your preferred